 If you’re not into spending that much money on a book, we suggest hitting up your local library.

-How To Wear Vintage To Work
+How To Wear Vintage At The Office

 It can be tough to pull off vintage clothing in an office environment.
 The two main reasons for this are:

 - Offices are too casual nowadays.
 Many offices have a dress code that will have people looking at you funny for wearing a collared shirt, let alone a vintage suit.